The State of Mental Health in Florida: When Your Loved One Needs Help

 7. Can someone with active suicidal ideation or psychosis be admitted to a residential program?

 Yes.
-Destination Hope is specifically designed for high-acuity patients, including those with suicidal ideation or psychotic features, provided they do not require the immediate medical intervention of a locked hospital ward.
+Destination Hope is designed for high-acuity patients, including those with suicidal ideation or psychotic features, provided they don’t require the immediate medical intervention of a locked hospital ward.

-8. What happens after residential mental health treatment — is there a step-down program?
+8. What happens after residential mental health treatment, and is there a step-down program?

 Yes.
-We offer a full continuum of care, including PHP and IOP, to ensure that the transition back to daily life is supported and gradual.
+We offer a full continuum of care, including PHP and IOP, so the transition back to daily life is supported and gradual.